-Advocate from among the employees of the department.
-This

-"a.
-The Taxpayer Advocate shall, subject to the approval of the commissioner or the assistant commissioner, issue taxpayer assistance orders in the form and manner prescribed herein and by department regulations.

-"b.
-Notwithstanding any statute of limitation or other provision in this title, a taxpayer assistance order may declare that any tax, including a final assessment, was erroneously assessed or reported and is not a liability due the state, or that a petition for refund was erroneously denied by the department.

-"c.
-A taxpayer assistance order shall grant relief as deemed appropriate, including the voiding of any erroneously issued final assessment for a tax which was not a debt due the state, granting of any refund due the taxpayer, or abating an assessment of interest that has accrued because of undue delay by department personnel.

-"d.
-At the request of the Tax Appeals Commission, the taxpayer advocate shall review a final order issued by the Tax Appeals Commission that was not appealed pursuant to Section 40-2B-13, if there is newly discovered evidence which by due diligence could not have been discovered in time to file an application for rehearing pursuant to Section 40-2B-9(i), and may grant such relief as the taxpayer advocate deems appropriate.
+- "a.
+The Taxpayer Advocate shall, subject to the approval of the commissioner or the assistant commissioner, issue taxpayer assistance orders in the form and manner prescribed herein and by department regulations. - "b.
+Notwithstanding any statute of limitation or other provision in this title, a taxpayer assistance order may declare that any tax, including a final assessment, was erroneously assessed or reported and is not a liability due the state, or that a petition for refund was erroneously denied by the department. - "c.
+A taxpayer assistance order shall grant relief as deemed appropriate, including the voiding of any erroneously issued final assessment for a tax which was not a debt due the state, granting of any refund due the taxpayer, or abating an assessment of interest that has accrued because of undue delay by department personnel. - "d.
+At the request of the Tax Appeals Commission, the Taxpayer Advocate shall review a final order issued by the Tax Appeals Commission that was not appealed pursuant to Section 40-2B-13, if there is newly discovered evidence which by due diligence could not have been discovered in time to file an application for rehearing pursuant to Section 40-2B-9(i), and may grant such relief as the Taxpayer Advocate deems appropriate.

-"e.
-All taxpayer assistance orders shall be dated and signed by the Taxpayer Advocate and approved either by the commissioner or the assistant commissioner, and shall state

-1 the underlying facts, the reasons for granting relief, and the 2 relief granted.
-Any taxpayer assistance order may, for good 3 cause, be modified or rescinded in writing by the Taxpayer 4 Advocate and either the commissioner or assistant 5 commissioner.
+"d.e.
+All taxpayer assistance orders shall be dated and signed by the Taxpayer Advocate and approved either by the commissioner or the assistant commissioner, and shall state the underlying facts, the reasons for granting relief, and the relief granted.
+Any taxpayer assistance order may, for good cause, be modified or rescinded in writing by the Taxpayer Advocate and either the commissioner or the assistant commissioner.

-- "f.
-The Taxpayer Advocate shall have full access to department personnel, books, and records subject, however, to the confidentiality restrictions imposed by this chapter. - "g.
+"e.f.
+The Taxpayer Advocate shall have full access to department personnel, books, and records subject, however, to the confidentiality restrictions imposed by this chapter.

+"f.g.
 Taxpayer assistance orders shall not be subject to the confidentiality provisions of this title, and shall be maintained by the secretary of the department and shall be open to review upon written request.
-The Taxpayer Advocate shall have no authority nor issue any ruling with regard to any taxes collected by or on behalf of a self-administered county or municipality. - "h.
+The Taxpayer Advocate shall have no authority nor issue any ruling with regard to any taxes collected by or on behalf of a self-administered county or municipality.

+"g.h.
 The commissioner shall make an annual report to the Legislature of all taxpayer assistance orders approved in accordance with the provisions of this section and Sections 40-2A-2 and 40-2A-3.
-Such report shall contain the total amount of relief granted and the types of taxes for which relief was granted. - "(2) The department shall maintain a continuing education program to train employees of the department and to provide them with a current knowledge of state and applicable federal tax laws.
+Such report shall contain the total amount of relief granted and the types of taxes for which relief was granted.